 - Float or tread water instead of fighting the current.
 Swimming directly against it will exhaust you.
 Floating conserves energy.

 - Follow the best path to shore as soon as possible.
 Swim at an angle out of the current and then to shore.
 If you are too tired to make it back to shore, call for help, continue to float and remain calm.

 - Learn the signs of drowning.

 - Seek help from park staff, friends or others at the beach.

 - Shout to the person in danger, directing them to flip on their back and float until someone can assist or they can swim out of the current toward shore.

-- Help from shore by throwing a life bag, ring or anything that floats, like a cooler, to someone in trouble.
+- Help from shore by throwing anything that floats, like a life ring or cooler, to someone in trouble.

-- If you must go in the water to rescue someone, bring something that floats, like a throw ring, boogie board or life jacket.
+- If you must go in the water to rescue someone, bring something that floats, like a throw ring or life jacket.

 - Install water rescue equipment at public beaches

 - Provide a life jacket loaner program for youth